RusPiRo/ruspiro-boot/README.md

 Feature            | Purpose
 -------------------|--------------------------
-``singlecore``     | Keep all cores except one in a "parked" state so the runtime only uses a single core.
+``multicore``      | Compiles the multi-core version of the crate, kicking off all 4 cores of the Raspberry Pi.
 ``ruspiro_pi3``    | This is passed to the dependend crates to ensure they will be build properly for this target device.

 ## Usage